Reach2sudharsan/Traffic-Intersection-Vehicle-Detection/README.md

 # SmarTransit
-A Computer Vision and Deep Learning Approach to Improve Traffic Along Intersections
+A series of projects applying Computer Vision and Deep Learning to traffic